This course covers both the technical aspects of photography, alongside the artistic creative areas of photography.

 Last, but not least, all my photography courses are run in a relaxed atmosphere because I think people learn more if they are enjoying themselves during the learning experience.

-Tutor: Steve HedgesTom has photographed a wide variety of subjects including public relations photography, commercial photography, portrait and wedding photography as well as landscape and nature photography.
-He is qualified with the Master Photographer’s Association and the Royal Photographic Society.
-He has been shortlisted in the Outdoor photographer of the Year competition in 2011, 2014, and 2015 and in the British Wildlife Photographer of the Year twice, the last time being in 2015.
-For many years, along with my normal photographic assignments he has been running a variety of photography courses and workshops.
-He finds it immensely rewarding helping students to reach their full potential as photographers.
+Tutor: Steve HedgesDuring my career I have photographed a wide variety of subjects including public relations photography, commercial photography, portrait and wedding photography as well as landscape and nature photography.
+I am qualified with the Master Photographer’s Association and the Royal Photographic Society.
+I have been shortlisted in the Outdoor photographer of the Year competition in 2011, 2014, and 2015 and in the British Wildlife Photographer of the Year twice, the last time being in 2015.
+For many years, along with my normal photographic assignments I have been running a variety of photography courses and workshops.
+I find it immensely rewarding helping students to reach their full potential as photographers.
 I was hugely pleased to have been asked by the Flatford Field Centre to run a photography course for them at Flatford Mill.

 Before You Attend

 What to Bring

 Almost any camera will be fine for this course.
 Bridge cameras, compact system cameras and digital DSLRs are all fine.
 Tripods are very useful but not essential.
 Suitable clothing and footwear are necessary because it is important to be comfortable when taking photographs outside on location.

 About Flatford Mill

 We have four buildings that are used for visitor accommodation.
 Whilst most rooms are either en-suite or have a dedicated bathroom, there are some rooms in The Mill that share showers and toilets at the end of the hall.
 If this is unsuitable for you please make the office staff aware upon booking or as soon as possible.

 Please be aware that you are visiting a Field Centre that caters in the main for school parties; the accommodation is basic and dormitory style, but warm and comfortable.